ItzzSkull/clearchat/README.md

 # Fivem-Chat
 Edit of the main fivem chat script.
-The chat was edited thanks to morris.
+The chat was edited thanks to ItzzSkull.

 # Features
 - When you click tab when you have chat opended it will automatically set your message as the first suggestion.